wp-plugins/facebook-page-likebox/readme.txt

 = How can I get Facebook Page Plugin Widget to my blog's Page or Post? =
 * Please add `<!--facebook-page-plugin—>` to any page/post under HTML section.

-= How can I get Facebook Members to blog's sidebar? =
+= How can I get Facebook Page Plugin to blog's sidebar? =
 * Go to `Appearance -> Widgets -> Facebook Page Plugin` and add it into Sidebar.

 = Where do I get latest updates on plugin? =